sixty-north/cosmic-ray/README.md

 For many projects you'll probably be running the same `cosmic-ray` command over and over.
 Instead of having to remember and retype potentially complex commands each time, you can store `cosmic-ray` commands in a config file.
-You can then execute these command by passing the `load` command to `cosmic-ray`.
+You can then execute these commands by passing the `load` command to `cosmic-ray`.

 Each line in the config file is treated as a separate command-line argument to `cosmic-ray`.
-Empty lines in the file are skipped, and you can have comments in config file that start with `#`.
+Empty lines in the file are skipped, and you can have comments in config files that start with `#`.

 So, for example, if you need to invoke this command for your project: